jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration3RequirementsS20.md

 # Enhancing and Extending The Visual Transit System Simulator

+### Version 1, April 13 Change in Deliverables and Submission: Failure to submit your deliverables in the required branch in your repository on github will result in a score of zero.
 ### Initial Release, April 11
 ## NOTE: This document will be subject to change.
 In most cases you will be notified of the changes via the announcement feature in Canvas, but you should check this document yourselves on a daily basis, as we will note the version and date of update in this document.